 "They are very classic Mexico City and are only of a certain flavor.
 The classics are chicharrón, potato, and bean, many times they are made with adobo and mole verde," says Africa, a street vendor of canasta tacos.

 This type of food even has a different appearance, more similar to that of a closed quesadilla than to the roll that ends up forming the taco.
 Just as varied is the taco offer as the time at which they are eaten, which is none other than "any time you are hungry".
 Whether "in the morning, in the afternoon, at night or in the early morning", says Africa.

-The polar opposite of the historic tacos de canasta are the vegan tacos, which in little more than five years have been gaining a foothold in the wealthy neighborhoods of the Mexican capital.
+The polar opposite of the historic tacos de canasta is the vegan tacos, which is little more than five years have been gaining a foothold in the wealthy neighborhoods of the Mexican capital.
 Luis Rodríguez, the founder of the Por siempre vegan taqueria, the first of its kind in Mexico City, says that in seven years of life the acceptance of his products is "incredible".
 A cook prepares wheat-based vegan tacos in CDMX.

 "Most of the tacos are marinated, and those marinades are the ones we also make.
 We just change the main input, it's not the same.
 Our main (ingredients) are wheat, soy, and mushrooms," he explains.